 A study of one or more new and trending topics in physics studies.
 May be repeated for up to 6 credits.
 See the current ACU course schedule for descriptions of courses to be offered in the current academic year.
-Prerequisite: Instructor approval is required.

 Political Economy